-Canadian Employers are required by CIC and HRSDC to prepare a formal employment contract or a Job Offer Letter for future employees, which must include:
+Canadian Employers are required by CIC and ESDC to prepare a formal employment contract or a Job Offer Letter for future employees, which must include:

 - Job title for the position being offered;